iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Normally amazing, but wont work now keeps crashing:/ all it does is crash constantly.<br> :date: __2020-11-11 05:16:10__

 > For over a year I have been using two phones to power Dreamlab.
 The app is crashing on both phones.
 The app is updated automatically on Samsung and Motorola phones.
 No feedback from dreamlab whatsoever.
 Regrettably, uninstalled on both phones 😭<br> :date: __2020-11-10 00:30:07__

-> Great idea but when the app keeps on crashing and cause problems on multiple phones you lose the will to help and uninstall the app.<br> :date: __2020-11-09 23:56:45__

-> The app keeps crashing.
-I uninstalled and reinstalled many times.
-After reinstall it works till the next time I unplug the power.
-When I resume, it starts crashing.
-Please address the issue.<br> :date: __2020-11-09 11:08:31__